stepanataccolade/docsv2/sources/ci/shippableyml.md

 - [C/C++](languages/objc.md)

 ### post_ci
 The `post_ci` section of the yml is executed after the `ci` section.
 Similar to the `ci` section, you can include a set of commands in this section which will be executed sequentially.

-For example, you can push your docker image to a registry
+Please note that commands in the `post_ci` section is not executed if the ci section fails.

+Example of post_ci section config:

 ```
 build:
-  on_success:
+  post_ci:
     - ./post_CI_processing.sh
-    -

 ```